 Now, compare that to something you find on a top marketing blog, like Backlinko or GrowthSprout:

 Here are all the formatting edits you have to make to make your blog 10x more readable:

 - Apply a 60-65% content width for your blog pages

 - Pick a good-looking font.
 We’d recommend Montserrat, PT Sans, and Roboto.
-Alternatively, you can also check out your favorite blogs, see which fonts they’re using, and do the same.
+Alternatively, explore the possibility of adding a unique touch to your blog by checking out how to add custom fonts to Squarespace.
+You can also look at your favorite blogs, see which fonts they're using, and do the same.

 - Use a reasonable font size.
 Most top blogs use font size ranging from 16 pt to 22 pt.